EvenAR/ILS-Window/README.md

 By default the plugin will automatically open ILS windows based on the active arrival runways.
 It's also possible to open windows manually using `.ils <title>` (where `<title>` refers to the `"title"` in the configuration file).

 > [!NOTE]
 > **Limitation**: This plugin uses the altitude reported by the pilot clients.
-Depending on the pilot's weather settings and the flight simulator they are using, the height displayed in the ILS Window may not match what the pilot sees (read why [here](https://forums.flightsimulator.com/t/vatsim-ivao-pilotedge-users-be-aware-of-an-important-bug/426142/468)).
+Depending on the pilot's weather settings and the flight simulator they are using, the height displayed in the ILS Window may not match what the pilot sees ([more info](https://forums.flightsimulator.com/t/vatsim-ivao-pilotedge-users-be-aware-of-an-important-bug/426142)).

 ## Configuration